soichih/osg-blast/README.md

 your job. osg-blast will use ones published via OSG's OASIS.

 If you want to provide your own database, you can do so, but you need to make it available via some webserver where each job can download from (through squid).
+Most submit host (xd-login, osg-connect, etc... ) provides you some mechanism to publish your input database for you.
+Please contact your submit host administrator.

 # Hosted Databases